abj247/PV-S3/README.md

 ## Acknowledgements

-This work is inspired and build and modified upon the work from [PS-MT](https://github.com/yyliu01/PS-MT) which is the implementation of [Perturbed and Strict Mean Teachers for Semi-supervised Semantic Segmentation](https://arxiv.org/pdf/2111.12903).
+This work is inspired and modified upon the work from [PS-MT](https://github.com/yyliu01/PS-MT) which is the implementation of [Perturbed and Strict Mean Teachers for Semi-supervised Semantic Segmentation](https://arxiv.org/pdf/2111.12903).
 The computational resources for this work are taken from the Center for Research in Computer Vision (CRCV), University of Central Florida.

 ### Reference Links